 - Loan application forms issued by the Company shall include necessary information which affects the interest of the borrower, so that a meaningful comparison with the terms and conditions offered by other NBFCs can be made and informed decision can be taken by the borrower.
 The loan application form shall indicate the documents required to be submitted with the application form.

 - The Company shall give acknowledgement for receipt of all loan applications.
 The time frame within which loan applications will be disposed would also be indicated in the acknowledgement.
-The Customer may contact the customer service team to obtain an update on the status of the application.
+The Borrower may contact the borrower service team to obtain an update on the status of the application.

-If IIFL cannot provide the loan to the customer, it shall communicate the same to the customer through its appointed representatives or directly to the customer verbally.
-In case customer requires the same in writing the reason(s) for rejection may be provided in writing.
+- If the Company cannot provide the loan to the borrower, it shall communicate the same to the borrower through its appointed representatives or directly to the borrower verbally.
+In case the borrower requires the same in writing the reason(s) for rejection may be provided in writing.